-\\Scaled drawings mean either:
+Scaled drawings mean either:

 - 1. Drawings that are proportional between two sets of dimensions (i.e. 1/4 inch of the drawing = 1 foot of the actual object); or - 2.
 All objects on the drawing are proportional in size to each other.
 Dimensions are included. - Is the plan review process properly documented? - a.
 Use of a plan review checklist. - b.
-Calculations to show what is needed and what is proposed for hot water, dry storage, and refrigerated storage for all establishments as well as documentation of approval for less than the required calculations. - c.
-Applicant is informed in writing of any deficiencies. - d.
-All identified deficiencies are addressed in writing or on revised plans. - e.
+Calculations to show what is needed and what is proposed for hot water, dry storage, and refrigerated storage for all establishments, including documentation of approval for less than the required calculations, engineering documentation, or other justification for approval. - c.
+Applicant is informed in writing of any deficiencies.
+All identified deficiencies are addressed in writing, email or a documented phone call or on revised plans. - d.
 Plan approval letter is in the file that includes a description of the scope of the project, and references a unique identifier (I.E.: date) marked on the approved plans and specifications.
-See MDA "Model Plan Review Approval" letter for an example.
+See MDARD "Model Plan Review Approval" letter for an example.